vikashkumar0x/Finance-Dashboard-Power-BI/README.md

 # Finance-Dashboard-Power-BI

 ## Project Description
--This Finance Performance Dashboard is created using Power BI.
+The Finance Performance Dashboard is an interactive business intelligence solution developed using Microsoft Power BI.

--It provides insights into sales, profit, profit margin, and units sold
+This dashboard provides a comprehensive view of an organisation’s financial performance by analysing Sales, Profit, Profit Margin, and Units Sold across multiple countries, years, and business segments.

--across different countries and business segments.
+The goal of this project is to enable stakeholders to quickly understand key financial metrics, identify trends, and make informed, data-driven decisions.

 ## Objectives
 -Analyse overall financial performance